By: Robert Davis

 The Northern Territory has become a hotbed for violent acts, according to ABC News’ Australian affiliate.
 Domestic violence in the territory is three times higher than the national average, and the territory is home to some of Australia’s most brutal crimes.

 In 1999, Australian police killed buffalo hunter Rod Ansell after Ansell ambushed police officers with a 30-30 lever action rifle.
-The manhunt for decapitator Jonathan Sternberg in 2013 began and ended in the region as well.
+The manhunt for decapitator Jonathan Stenberg in 2013 began and ended in the region as well.

 How does this tie into the most recent violent crime in the area?
-The accused, 45-year-old Benjamin Glenn Hoffman, is also from the Territory.
+The accused, 45-year-old Benjamin Glenn Hoffmann, is also from the Territory.
 This revelation lead some to speculate that the shooting may be a product of the Territory itself.

 “Not only do we have a failure of firearm and self-defense laws, we also have yet another failure of the justice system and parole board,” the FOU blog post continues.
 “No doubt Gun Control Australia and the usual suspects are already on the phone to the Guardian and will be out in force over the next couple of days, using this as an emotional catalyst to try and bring in pre-drafted restrictions or legislation.”